 - When the "tab" is not empty

-When the "tab" is empty or the page has just been opened, we can set a default value.
+We can set a default value when the "tab" is empty, or the page has just been opened.
 This can be useful if we want to show a fixed group on page load.